aaronweinstock/nfl-playoff-simulation/README.md

 Applies the Glicko rating system to simulate multiple possibilities for the remainder of the current NFL season, in an effort to estimate the likelihood that each team reaches the playoffs at a given point in the season.
 Playoff probabilities are calculated by applying NFL tiebreaking procedures to identify division winners and wild cards from each simulated season.
 Overall playoff probabilities, as well as chances to win division or receive wild card, are generated for each team.

-Below, brief descriptions of the files in this repository are provided.
+Below, brief descriptions of the important files in this repository are provided.

+### **Simulation Results**

+___

+Refer to the following two files (in the main directory) for execution and results of this simulation.

+1. `Run.R`: Source the functions in `R`, and run the simulation.

+2. `Example_Plot.png`: An example of how simulation results are displayed upon completion of the function (the provided plot gives probabilities going into week 12 of the 2018 NFL season).

 ### **Code required for simulation**